What is Employee Benefits Insurance?

 Work Injury Compensation Act (WICA) versus Employee Benefits Insurance

 While there are situations where both Work Injury Compensation (WIC) Insurance and Employee Benefits Insurance can overlap, they are not substitutes for each other.
 Having one does not exempt your company from needing the other.
-Each caters to different needs.
-Work Injury Compensation Insurance will only cover work-related injuries or illnesses, while Employee Benefits Insurance will cover personal medical costs.
+Understanding the differences between the Work Injury Compensation Act (WICA) and Employee Benefits Insurance is essential for ensuring comprehensive coverage.

 Common exclusions